TiagoOlivoto/metan/README.md

   - Within environment analysis of variance
   - Cross-validation procedures for AMMI-family and BLUP models;
-  - Estimation using AMMI considering different numbers of interation principal component axes;
+  - Estimation using AMMI considering different numbers of interaction principal component axes;
   - AMMI-based stability indexes;
   - Prediction in mixed-effect models;